- Tell us briefly why you are passionate about being involved with SheDecides.

 - Describe how you are working hard so women and girls can make decisions themselves about their bodies.

-Personally, I am using every opportunity to speak about these issues and put the topic on the agenda.
-This includes, for example, the meetings I have as Parliamentary Secretary of State for Economic Cooperation and Development as well as meetings in my function as member of the German Parliament.
-Of course, there is also our Ministry’s strong and continuing support to women’s health and rights - including their sexual and reproductive rights.
-I am very glad that becoming part of the SheDecides Movement provides me – and the Ministry - with new opportunities to speak out even more loudly for the rights of girls and women.
+I believe that raising awareness on sexual and reproductive rights within the international community is crucial.
+And we need to show how our investments in sexual and reproductive health and rights can save lives and strengthen sustainable development.
+Personally, I am using every opportunity to speak about girls’ and women’s rights – be it at meetings I have as Parliamentary State Secretary to the Federal Ministry for Economic Cooperation and Development or in my function as a member of the German Parliament.
+Of course, there is our Ministry’s strong and continuing support of women’s health and rights.
+I am very glad that becoming part of the SheDecides Movement provides me – and the Ministry – with new opportunities to speak up for the rights of girls and women.

 - What is the biggest challenge facing girls and women today?